acourtneybrown/dotfiles/README.md

 Run the `bootstrap` script to install the dotfiles into the relevant location(s).

 Ultimately, both of these files should be idempotent and thus can be used to re-run to update as needed.

+### Linux

+The `os-setup` script currently works for Debian-based Linux distros, including Ubuntu & Raspbian.

+It may be necessary to install git (`sudo apt install git`) in order to clone the repo for installation.

 ### General flow